Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Descendants of Julien CROCHET (1770-c1820)

-Julien, youngest son of Yves Crochet and Pélagie Benoit, born at Quesny, France, in March 1770, came to Louisiana with his widowed mother and siblings aboard L'Amitié, the fifth of the Seven Ships from France, in 1785, and followed them to Ascension, on the river.
-Julien married Marguerite, daughter of French Creole Nicolas Belanger of False River, Pointe-Coupée, at Baton Rouge in 1798 but settled in the Lafourche valley with his older brothers.
+Julien, youngest son of Yves Crochet and Pélagie Benoit, born at Quesny, France, in March 1770, came to Louisiana with his widowed mother and siblings aboard L'Amitié, the fifth of the Seven Ships from France, in 1785, and followed them to upper Bayou Lafourche.
+Julien married Marguerite, daughter of Creoles Nicolas Belanger and Marguerite Lejeune of False River, Pointe-Coupée, at Baton Rouge in 1798 but settled on the upper bayou with his older brothers.
+Their daughters married into the Bonvillain, Comeaux, and Gauthier families.
 Julien died in either Lafourche Interior or Terrebonne Parish in c1820, in his late 40s or early 50s.
-His daughters married into the Bonvillain, Comeaux, and Gauthier families.
-His sons and grandsons moved down into Lafourche Interior and Terrebonne parishes in the decades before the War Between the States.
-After the War, one grandson moved to the Brashear City/Berwick area, along the lower Atchafalaya River, but most of Julien's descendants remained in Terrebonne Parish.
+During the antebellum period, his sons and grandsons moved down bayou into Lafourche Interior and Terrebonne parishes.
+After the War of 1861-65, one grandson moved to the Brashear City, now Morgan City/Berwick area, on the lower Atchafalaya, but most of Julien's descendants remained in Terrebonne Parish.

 Julien Romain, born in Assumption Parish in August 1815, died in September 1829, age 14.